Charge Nurse Role: What You Need To Know

 - Join the Unit Practice Counsel UPC – if your unit has one

 A unit manager oversees the entire nursing unit, including all of the charge nurses.
-Unit managers also handle more of the business management of the unit than charge nurses do.
-Also, unit managers work more closely with the upper hospital administration to keep the unit aligned with the goals of the entire organization.
+Unit managers also handle more of the business management of the unit than charge RNs do.
+Also, unit nurse managers typically work more closely with the upper hospital administration to keep the unit aligned with the goals of the entire organization.

 Charge nurses must have an ADN or BSN to hold the position.
 A unit manager often holds a master’s degree (MSN) or higher, usually with an emphasis on leadership and hospital management.